Financial-Times/ft-origami/docs/overview.md

 For FT to thrive as a digital organisation, we need to solve some serious technology problems.
 They thwart our attempts to do innovative work.
 They suck up development resources and leave us with nothing to move forward with.
 They threaten to leave us constantly fighting to keep up with our competition.

-* Despite having limited technology resources, **we do the same work multiple times**, like updating the design of the FT navigation bar which has to be done separately on dozens of websites
+* Despite having limited technology resources, **we do the same work multiple times**, like slideshows, which have had to be implemented repeatedly on many websites
-* Services or features on which other bits of our technology depend are forced to live **long beyond their useful life**, such as cookies that we still send despite their having being technically retired *seven years ago*.
+* Services or features on which other bits of our technology depend are forced to live **long beyond their useful life**, such as the many elements of the classic stack.
 * **Every project requires elite skills** in numerous areas, placing a huge bottleneck on the engineers that have those skills - skills like ads integration and access control.
 * When different systems built by different teams try to integrate with one another, **hugely embarassing problems** on the scale of the pictured style issue *can* occur, and sometimes do.